 2. Show you are familiar with the blog

 If you're offering to write a post on spec don't ask the blogger to set you a topic, suggest something.
-Also, make sure what you suggest is within the blogs subject matter.
+Also, make sure what you suggest is within the subject matter of the blog.
 For instance, if the blog is about cooking, don't say you could write an article on how to get more pageviews a month.
 Yes, the blogger might be interested in receiving more pageviews, but a post about pageviews/SEO would be completely out of place for a food related blog.

 3. Be patient, but not too patient

-The more popular a blog is the more congested the blogger's mailbox gets.
+The more popular a blog, the more congested the blogger's mailbox.
 If you send off an email and you don't hear back within 24 hours, don't fret.
 They're busy, they'll get to it.
 If they don't, send a polite email about a week later mentioning your previous email.
-Chances are they meant to reply but something urgent came up.
+Chances are they meant to reply but something came up.